werto87/small_memory_tree/README.md

 # small_memory_tree
 Compress st_tree.
 Decompress compressed st_tree.
-Use the function XYZ to create a small_memory_tree from a st_tree.
+Use the function treeToVector to create a small_memory_tree from a st_tree.
-Use the function ZYX to create a st_tree from a small_memory_tree.
+Use the function vectorToTree to create a st_tree from a small_memory_tree.

 ## Difference between st_tree and small_memory_tree
 st_tree goals from [st_tree git readme](https://github.com/erikerlandson/st_tree)